Kinto/kinto/docs/tutorial.rst

    permission of any objects you are creating.

-Then Alice can create a task:
+Now Alice can create a task in this collection:

 .. code-block:: http